bubunyo/git-rbs/README.md

 # git-recent-select

-Type `git recent` to see your latest local git branches, use you arrow keys to select a branch, hit enter to switch branches
+Type `rbs` to see your latest local git branches, use you arrow keys to select a branch, hit enter to switch branches

 ## Prerequisites